 Stan Tucker is making big changes in children’s literacy.
-What originally began as a personal project of Stan’s has grown into a much larger organization.
+What initially began as a personal project of Stan’s has grown into a much larger organization.
 Based out of Atlanta, Georgia, Stan’s Leap for Literacy project has now helped countless students embrace their passion for reading and writing.

-Stan’s passion for literacy began when he worked as a second grade teacher in a Title 1 school.
-Having worked with lower income and at-risk students, he was able to see the gaps in education that these students faced.
+Stan’s passion for literacy began when he worked as a second-grade teacher in a Title 1 school.
+Having worked with lower-income and at-risk students, he was able to see the gaps in education that these students faced.
 Some of the children he taught had little to no personal reading materials at home.
-Stan also noticed that at school book fairs, many of his students weren’t able to get a book of their own, and this is where he started to think of ways he could help.
+Stan also noticed that at school book fairs, many of his students weren’t able to get a book of their own.
+And, this is where he started to think of ways he could help.

-“The aim of our organization is to provide at-risk and low income students with the opportunity to obtain sought-after books by removing financial barriers in an effort to develop life-long readers”.
+“The aim of our organization is to provide at-risk and low-income students with the opportunity to obtain sought-after books by removing financial barriers in an effort to develop life-long readers.”

 Leap for Literacy